GrumpyDevoloper/GrumpyDevoloper/README.md

 - 👀 I’m interested in Front-End, Photography, Food and games
 - 🌱 I’m currently learning Front-End Devoloping
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me by email: grumpy@devoloper@outlook.com

 <!---
 GrumpyDevoloper/GrumpyDevoloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.